Red White Black Flag With Yellow Symbol

 Pan-Arab Colors and Their Legacy

 The combination of red, white, and black is deeply rooted in Pan-Arab symbolism.
 These colors, derived from a poem by the 13th-century poet Safi al-Din al-Hilli, represent different historical Arab dynasties: the red of the Hashemites, the white of the Umayyads, and the black of the Abbasids.
-Several Arab nations, inspired by this symbolism, incorporated these colors into their national flags.
+Because of that, several Arab nations, inspired by this symbolism, incorporated these colors into their national flags.
 While a yellow symbol is not universally present in these flags, its addition can signify specific elements such as religious affiliation, cultural heritage, or natural resources.

 The German Flag and Its Historical Evolution